Sensirion/myAmbienceManual/docs/README.md

 - delete the gadget and its data
 - delete the data of the gadget
 - Select multiple gadgets
+- export data of the gadget

 There are three different states a gadget can be:

 - Active: denoted in green color
 - Connecting: Denoted in light blue color
 - Not found (Gadget is out of reach): Denoted in grey color

+### Share exported data

+For more details about how to start a data export, please refer to [Export and Share data](#export-and-share-data) section.

 ## Support and Feedback